Where are the most beautiful Cotswold villages? Check out our map and list of the prettiest Cotswold villages, England.

 Where to stay around Naunton village?

+Where to go for most beautiful villages Cotswolds?
 A market town in Oxfordshire, it’s not quite like the other Cotswold villages.
 It’s larger, and still contains that historic vibe, but it is also combined with modern constructions that bring it in line with the times.

 There are plenty of things to see and do, but the most impressive is Blenheim Palace, a UNESCO World Heritage Site.
 Set on vast grounds and with Baroque architecture, it really is a sight to behold, and you can take tours through the palace to learn more about its history.
 It is also a host to the Blenheim Horse Trials every year, and the Blenheim Christmas Market; each of which have a massive number of stalls where you can buy gifts from small businesses.